Inigo Group Tax Strategy

 • Timely settlement of tax dues.

-• Timely identification and reporting of any significant tax issues, including tax uncertainties and associated risks, to the relevant Boards and Audit Committees where deemed appropriate.
+• Timely identification and reporting of any significant tax issues, including tax uncertainties and associated risks, to the relevant Boards and Audit Committees were deemed appropriate.

 • Compliance of intercompany transactions with arm’s length principles as defined by the OECD transfer pricing standards and relevant local law.

-• Consistency of tax risk management with the Group’s wider governance, risk and control framework.
+• Alignment of the approach to tax risk management with the Group’s wider governance, risk, and control framework.

-• Adequate training of key staff to help identify new tax obligations.
+• Adequate training for key staff to help identify new tax obligations.

-• Maintenance of internal control frameworks and appropriate accounting arrangements which comply with the UK’s Senior Accounting Officer (“SAO”) legislation.
-An annual review is performed to ensure compliance with the SAO control framework.
+• Maintenance of internal control frameworks and appropriate tax accounting arrangements which comply with the UK’s Senior Accounting Officer (“SAO”) legislation.
+Periodic reviews are performed to ensure compliance with the SAO control framework.

 We consider, among other factors, the tax laws of the countries in which we operate and endeavour to pay all taxes due in the right place at the right time.
 Whilst the Group strives to be efficient with its tax affairs, tax mitigation is not a driver for activity.

-1. The Level of Risk in relation to UK taxation that the Group is prepared to accept.
+4. The Level of Risk in relation to UK taxation that the Group is prepared to accept

-We seek to maintain a positive and transparent relationship with all our regulators including HMRC, as a key element in conducting our business effectively.
+We seek to maintain a positive and transparent relationship with all our tax authorities including HMRC.

 In a spirit of cooperative compliance, Inigo is committed to:

-• Ensure all interactions with HMRC, including in the event that an issue was identified, are conducted in real time in an open, collaborative, and professional manner.
+• Ensure all interactions with HMRC are conducted in an open, collaborative, and professional manner.

 • Request advance clearance from HMRC on major events and complex areas of tax law.